hooliooo/CodeBuilder/README.md

     }
 }

-/// yields the following Swift code as a string
+/// print(file.string) yields the following Swift code as a string

 /**
  Sums up two integers